XcodeMigrate/XcodeMigrate/README.md

 This project is still in its early stages.
 It is not yet ready for production use.
 If you have any questions or ideas, please feel free to [open a discussion](https://github.com/dahchon/XcodeMigrate/discussions/new).

+## Why XcodeMigrate?

+Over nearly ten years of my personal experience of Apple development, I strongly believe that developers should be able to keep focused on creative things rather than wasting time on compile time.

+Bazel is designed for this purpose.

+However, migrating existing (large) Xcode project to Bazel is not easy.
+It requires a lot of manual work.
+`BazelMigrate` is created to help developers to migrate existing Xcode projects to Bazel with minimal manual work.

 ## Goals

 - Easy and quick setup process for most projects